CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 For all administrative tasks and responsibilities, substitution arrangements MUST be made.

 It MUST be ensured that designated representatives have access to the IT systems to be managed.
-In order to be able to administratively access systems and applications in emergency situations, appropriate emergency users with administration rights SHOULD be set up.
+In order to be able to administratively access systems and applications in emergency situations, corresponding emergency users with administration rights SHOULD be set up.

 #### OPS.1.1.2.A3 Regulated recruitment of IT administrators [Head of Human Resources]

-When employees take over administrative tasks within the IT environment, they MUST BE in their activities, particularly in the existing IT architecture and be briefed by them take care of IT systems and applications.
+As employees assume administrative responsibilities within the IT environment, they MUST be trained in their work, particularly in the existing IT architecture and the IT systems and applications they are responsible for.
 The security regulations valid in the institution and relevant for their activities MUST be made known to the IT administrators.
-Also, they MUST be required to comply with relevant data protection laws and other legal and operational regulations.These requirements MUST also be met when administrative tasks are delegated to third parties.
+Also, they MUST be required to comply with relevant data protection laws and other legal and operational regulations.
+These requirements MUST also be met when administrative tasks are delegated to third parties.

 #### OPS.1.1.2.A4 Termination as IT Administrator [Head of Human Resources]